ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - Avoiding running any other user-intensive applications simultaneously.
 It is usually recommended not to use the machine for any other tasks while conducting measurements.
 - Variations in ambient temperature.

-### Limit Micro-benchmarking
+### Limit Microbenchmarking

-Measuring energy consumption for smaller tasks (i.e., micro-benchmarking), such as short code instructions, that run very quickly can be challenging or even less relevant.
+Measuring energy consumption for smaller tasks (i.e., microbenchmarking), such as short code instructions, that run very quickly can be challenging or even less relevant.
 In such cases, the overall results are often dominated by the JVM footprint rather than the specific code being tested.

 ## Hardware Configuration